Table of Contents

 Two of the most frequent signaling pathways occur via the following:

-- Adenylate cyclase: This effector protein is either stimulated by Gs proteins or inhibited by Gi proteins.
+- Adenylate cyclase: This effector protein is either stimulated by Gs proteins or inhibited by Gi proteins (stimulative regulative G-protein (Gs) or inhibitory regulative G-protein (Gi).
 It catalyzes the formation of cAMP from ATP.
 As a second messenger, cAMP has several points of application within the cell.

 - IP3: The effector protein phospholipase C splits PIP2 (phosphatidylinositol-4,5-bisphosphate) into IP3 (Inositol-1,4,5-triphosphate) and DAG (diacylglycerol).
 IP3 increases the calcium level in the cell via other receptors, and DAG activates protein kinase C.